softwareguru/airflowsummit-website/content/sessions/2024/109-to-be-defined.md

 ---
-title: "To be defined"
+title: "To be confirmed"
-slug: to-be-defined
+slug: to-be-confirmed4
 speakers:
  -
 time_start: 2024-09-12 16:20:00